Founder of Aroma Foundry

 Since then, Western Europeans in particular began using peppermint to treat a variety of symptoms, such as nausea, morning sickness, and menstrual pain.
 In more modern times, peppermint has also been found to be good for treating irritable bowel syndrome (IBS), though many other health claims still need scientific evidence to back them up.
 Still, peppermint oil has various topical uses in traditional medicine, including the relief of body pains and itching.

 The peppermint plant is indigenous to Europe and the Middle East.
 However, it can now be grown and harvested in other places, such as North America and Asia.
-In fact, the United States now actually leads the world in peppermint production, and is responsible for up to 75% of all peppermint produced in the world.
+In fact, the United States now leads the world in peppermint production, and is responsible for up to 75% of all peppermint produced in the world.

 Chemically, peppermint is high in menthol.
 It also contains compounds such as menthone, menthyl acetate, and 1,8-cineole.
 Menthol and menthone in particular are antiseptic, anesthetic, anti-inflammatory, and anti-viral.

 Peppermint can also be consumed in a variety of ways.
-You can make peppermint tea with the leaves, and you can also use peppermint oil, oil capsules, and tablets.
+You can make peppermint tea with the leaves, and you can also use peppermint essential oil, oil capsules, and tablets.
 The capsules and tablets are usually coated in a substance called enteric, which helps prevent the peppermint oil from causing heartburn.
 These capsules are usually what people use to treat IBS.

-According to a study done conducted by the Journal of International Society of Preventive & Community Dentistry, peppermint has been scientifically proven to be able to help reduce bad breath significantly.
+According to a study conducted by the Journal of International Society of Preventive & Community Dentistry, peppermint has been scientifically proven to be able to help reduce bad breath significantly.
 You can even produce your own homemade peppermint toothpaste or peppermint mouthwash with just a couple of drops of peppermint oil.
 Who knows?
 Maybe your DIY toothpaste and mouthwash can even produce better results than their store-bought counterparts.

 If you’re interested in making your own homemade peppermint mouthwash, you can learn how to do so in the recipes section below.

 One of peppermint’s many natural healing properties is pain relief.
 You can use a bit of peppermint oil to help soothe aching muscles, tension headaches, and other types of body pain.
-Simply massage a drop or two of peppermint oil into the intended area and massage the oil into the skin.
+Simply massage a drop or two of peppermint oil into the intended area and massage the oil onto the skin.

-Peppermint oil can also help reduce the redness or inflammation caused by acne.
+Peppermint essential oil can also help reduce the redness or inflammation caused by acne.
 The oil can reduce sebum production in parts of your face like your nose or forehead.
 This results in fewer clogged pores, which in turn can produce less acne.

 There is also a recipe for peppermint facial toner below if you’re interested in adding some refreshing peppermint to your beauty regimen.

-According to studies conducted by the Hainan Medical University, just a few drops of peppermint oil combined with carrier oil can treat bug bites and various other itches.
+According to studies conducted by the Hainan Medical University, just a few drops of peppermint oil combined with a carrier oil can treat bug bites and various other itches.
 Peppermint oil is already a natural repellent of insects such as mosquitos, flies, ticks, and spiders.

 Since pure peppermint oil can irritate the skin, make sure to use it with a carrier oil if you want it to function as an insect repellent.
 There’s a recipe below if you’re interested in making your own peppermint insect repellent.
 It’s actually really easy to do, and the ingredients you need might already be in your kitchen.